-Besides the work involved in producing a a licentiate thesis or a doctoral dissertation, the doctoral education in performance practices includes organised doctoral courses, and the possibility of carrying out individually designed courses that can be literature-or media-based.
+Besides the work involved in producing a documented artistic research project (licentiate thesis or a doctoral dissertation), the doctoral education in performance practices includes organised doctoral courses, and the possibility of carrying out individually designed courses that can be literature- or media-based.
 It includes or promotes active participation in seminars, conferences and festivals, as well as carrying out study trips, one's own seminars and lectures, and also work on articles and artistic productions.